Social Media Campaign – Prevent AIS

 Environment & Climate Change Canada Phosphorus Consultations – What Was Heard

 Early in 2021, Environment and Climate Change Canada (ECCC) held public engagements on its proposed ecosystem objectives and potential phosphorus reduction targets to tackle the algae bloom problem on Lake of the Woods.
 The Lake of the Woods Water Sustainability Foundation organized a series of town-hall style webinars to provide opportunities for the public to connect directly with the policy team at ECCC that is responsible for Lake of the Woods.
 At these sessions, ECCC outlined the expected responses of the lake to three potential scenarios reducing phosphorus loads by 5 per cent (natural flushing over several decades), 20 per cent, and 30 per cent but did not identify where or how the reductions could be achieved.
-The 20 and 30 per cent scenarios included that 5 per cent natural flushing and included Minnesota’s plan to cut phosphorus by 17.3 per cent.
+The 20 and 30 per cent scenarios included 5 per cent natural flushing and included Minnesota’s plan to cut phosphorus by 17.3 per cent.
 Here are some of the main points that we heard:

 - There is a strong desire to “get on with it” and take steps to reduce phosphorus loads.